Monash University, Caulfield campus

 Monash University, Caulfield campus is a campus of Monash University located in Caulfield East, which is a suburb of Melbourne, Australia, in the state of Victoria.
 The campus comprises 13,400 students of which 52.8% are female and 57.1% of students are enrolled in undergraduate courses.
-Before its incorporation into Monash University, it was the Caulfield campus of Chisholm Institute of Technology, which was created from the union of Caulfield Institute of Technology and the State College of Victoria at Frankston.
+Before its incorporation into Monash University, it was the Caulfield campus of Chisholm Institute of Technology, which was created from the union of the Caulfield Institute of Technology and State College of Victoria at Frankston.